-The By the end of 2013, Tualatin Hills Park & Recreation District will have three off-leash dog areas to serve the needs of our four-legged friends (and their people, too).
+Tualatin Hills Park & Recreation District has three off-leash dog areas to serve the needs of our four-legged friends (and their people, too).
 THPRD's dog parks are open dawn to dusk, seven days a week.

 The designated off-leash dog area at Aloha's Hazeldale Dog Park is the district's oldest dog park.
 It is located at SW 192nd and Prospect Place, at the south end of the park.